 top of page

-Crystal Hardness
+Crystal Hardness & Mohs Scale Chart

 History of the Mohs Hardness Scale

-The historical significance of the Mohs hardness scale is considerable, as it was one of the first attempts to systematically categorize minerals by a physical property.
-Before its introduction, mineral hardness was a qualitative measure, often leading to inconsistencies and confusion.
-Mohs' system brought clarity and consistency, helping to advance the fields of mineralogy and geology.
+The Mohs hardness scale is considerable, as it was one of the first attempts to systematically categorize minerals by a physical property.
+Before its introduction,

 Understanding the Mohs Hardness Scale

-The ten minerals that make up the Mohs hardness scale are as follows: talc (1), gypsum (2), calcite (3), fluorite (4), apatite (5), orthoclase feldspar (6), quartz (7), topaz (8), corundum (9), and diamond (10).
-Each of these minerals can scratch all those below it on the scale.
-For example, corundum can scratch topaz but not diamond.
+talc (1), gypsum (2), calcite (3), fluorite (4), apatite (5), orthoclase feldspar (6), quartz (7), topaz (8), corundum (9), and diamond (10).

 It is important to note that the Mohs hardness scale is a relative scale, not a proportional one.
 This means that the difference in hardness between minerals is not equal.
-For instance, the jump in hardness from corundum to diamond is much greater than from calcite to fluorite.
-This distinction is crucial for understanding the scale's practical limitations, which will be discussed later in this guide.

 How the Mohs Scale was developed

 Friedrich Mohs's approach to developing the hardness scale was practical and observational.
-He began by selecting ten minerals that were relatively common and differed distinctly in hardness.
+He began by selecting ten minerals that were common and differed in hardness.
 He then performed a series of scratch tests, using each mineral to scratch the others, to establish a hierarchy of hardness.
 The minerals were arranged in such a way that each one could scratch those with lower rankings.

 Importance of the Mohs Hardness Scale in Gemology